semaphoreci/docs/docs/guided-tour/getting-started.md

 ## Adding a test block to your CI pipeline

 Let's customize your pipeline so that it looks more like a continuous integration (CI) process for a real project.

-If you open your repository on GitHub, you will notice that there is a new branch **setup-semaphore**.
+If you open your repository on GitHub, you will notice that there is a new
+branch: **setup-semaphore**.
 Opening that branch will reveal that Semaphore has pushed a `semaphore.yml` configuration file inside the `.semaphore` directory.

-Semaphore, like most modern CI/CD tools, creates workflows based on YAML configuration file(s).
+Semaphore, like most modern CI/CD tools, creates workflows based on YAML configuration files.
 However, you don't need to write YAML by hand.
 Semaphore features a **visual Workflow Builder**, which lets anyone create and modify pipelines using a point-and-click interface.
-You can also always edit your configuration by hand in your favorite editor, of course.
+Of course, you can also always edit your configuration by hand in your favorite editor.

 ### Adding a block with parallel jobs using Workflow Builder